#!/usr/bin/env stack

 | otherwise = loop (total + i) (i + 1)

-?OK, let's get primitive!
+total but not i?OK, let's get primitive!

 #!/usr/bin/env stack